 |I am originally from Belgium although my family moved to South of France while I was 12.
 I lived in the US for 25 years and in 2014 I settled back in France (Montpellier).

-My educational background is in graphic design and I have worked in the field since 1995 in the DC Metro area: www.hroedesign.com.
+My educational background is in graphic design, I have worked in the field as a freelance since 1995 in the Washington DC Metro area [www.hroedesign.com].
 For the past 30 years I have carried my camera everywhere, taking pictures is like a mission for me; I am a self-taught photographer.
 In 2006, I decided to commercialize it and added a branch to my graphic design business.

 I am sensitive to graphic composition, repetition, color, rhythm, reflection and pattern.
-In the Recycle Series I photographed bales of compressed material (a difficult task to accomplish due to the strict security at the plants).
+In the Recycle Series I photographed bales of compressed material (a difficult task to accomplish due to the very strict business security).
 Besides being very sensitive to the environmental issue, I am attracted to the intricate composition, the color and the aesthetic of compressed matter.
-These compressions offer an unusual view of our everyday objects, which in this phase is just tormented matter on its way to a new life, getting a new facelift.
-They look like abstract paintings.
+These compressions offer an unusual view of our everyday objects, which is just tormented matter on its way to a new life, a facelift.
+They basically look like abstract paintings.

 In the Urban Exploration, the industry and machinery fascinate me.
-Exploring these abandoned sites (another difficult task to penetrate these abandonments) offers a mysterious trace of the past where we can let our imagination runs on what used to be.
+Exploring these abandoned sites (another difficult mission) offers a mysterious trace of the past where we can let our imagination runs on what used to be.
 They have a soul and an imprint of their decay will keep some of their history in memory.
-Like the recycling, I grab the complex angles, graphic rhythms and patterns I can discern.
+Like the recycling, I grab the complex angles, graphic rhythms and patterns.